 The plugin also comes with Pro version.
 If you want advanced features, you shouldn’t miss it.

 I hope this article helped you learn how to easily manage WordPress configuration and file with File Manager plugin.
-You may also want to see our guide on how to upload files to server with WinSCP.
+You may also want to see our guide on how to delete WordPress theme.